 - Establish a limited statutory deemed trust that protects produce growers and sellers during bankruptcy in Canada.

-Upon introduction of the legislation, Canada should request restitution of Canadian preferential access to PACA by the U.S. Department of Agriculture.
+- Upon introduction of the legislation, request the restitution of Canadian preferential access to PACA by the U.S. Department of Agriculture.